JimmyMcBride/me/posts/how-to-get-started-with-typescript.md

 };
 ```

-When we want to call john's name, once we type `john.` we will see a list of keys available to use and can just tab complete the name key.
+When we want to call john's name, once we type `john.` we will see a list of keys available to use and can tab-complete the name key.
 Also, if you try and select a key that doesn't exist, for example: `john.location`, you will get a red error right away saying that location does not exist on the 'john' object.
 Even further, if you did something like; `john.nmae`, you would get back a message that said something like, `nmae does not exist on the object john.
 Did you mean 'john.name'?`.
 Well, yes.
 Yes, I did mean `john.name`.
 Thanks, TypeScript!

 ### How To Use TypeScript